aydun/uk.squiffle.kam/README.md

 This module uses the SmartMenus jQuery plugin to add a responsive, accessible, configurable menu to CiviCRM.

+***Note: As of CiviCRM 5.12 this extension is part of core.
+Do not install this extension.***

 ![Screencast](images/Wordpress-menubar.gif)

 ## Requirements

-Requires CiviCRM 5.8 or later.
+Requires CiviCRM 5.8 - 5.11.
+From 5.12, this is part of core and this extension should not be installed.

 ## Installation